 The volume suggests how many traders have opened positions in the direction of the trend in a given period based on the number of assets traded.
 For example, if the number of assets traded is high, we may assume that the trend is healthy and gaining momentum since there might be many traders involved.
 Still, sometimes the trading volume can be manipulated by whales.
 That means financially capable traders can buy or sell large amounts of the asset.

-Volatility is another important aspect of the price that is closely monitored by momentum traders.
-They prefer volatile markets to gain from the short-term ups and downs, and cryptocurrencies, including BTC and ETH, are the most suitable asset group.
+Momentum traders prefer volatile markets to gain from the short-term ups and downs, and cryptocurrencies, including BTC and ETH, are the most suitable asset group.
 Still, momentum trading involves a precise timing to the opening and closing of a trade.

 What Are the Characteristics of Momentum Trading?

-Before conducting technical and Fundamental analysis is an approach used by cryptocurrency investors to establish the intrinsic value of a crypto asset.... for momentum trading, traders should know that there are two main approaches to implement this strategy — relative momentum and absolute momentum.
+Before conducting technical and fundamental analysis for momentum trading, traders should know that there are two main approaches to implement momentum trading strategy — relative momentum and absolute momentum.

-In October-November 2020, Bitcoin has regained dominance and surged to the highest level in about three years, while other coins haven’t shown similar returns.
+In April 2021, Bitcoin regained its dominance and rallied to its all-time high of $63,000, while other coins haven’t shown similar returns.
 In this case, momentum traders would favor Bitcoin due to its stronger momentum.

-Another approach is absolute momentum.
 It occurs when traders analyze the price of a cryptocurrency or any other asset separately.
-They compare the current price of the coin with its past performance alone.
+They compare the current price of the coin with its only past performance.

-Most of the momentum strategies today involve absolute momentum.
-For example, the Bitcoin price has accelerated in mid-October and jumped from less than $12,000 to more than $18,000 within four weeks.
-This acceleration suggests that positive momentum is there, and traders would be interested in going long until the trend is reversing.
+For example, the Bitcoin price has accelerated and the value increased to over $61,000 suggests that positive momentum is there, and traders would be interested in going long until the trend is reversing.